CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -d, --delete-old-repr

 	You can delete an existing table representation (schema structure) from catalog with this option.
-When a column is added or deleted by the **ALTER** statement, if the existing record still refers to the previous schema, no additional cost to update the schema is required and the previous table is kept.
+Generally you’d better keep the existing table representation because schema updating cost will be saved when you keep the status as referring the past schema for the old records.

 .. option:: -I, --Instance-lock-timeout=NUMBER